merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 {:.notice}
 You need another parameter?
 Well, of course you do!
 Let us know, and let's have a discussion.
 We love parameters.

 Once you are done, a new directory with your analysis results will appear.
-Among other files, it will contain an anvi'o pan database, and an anvi'o [samples database]({% post_url anvio/2015-11-10-samples-db %}).
-If you would like to update the samples database, you can edit the `*-samples-information.txt` or `*-samples-order.txt` files and re-create an updated samples database using the program `anvi-gen-samples-database` as explained [here]({% post_url anvio/2015-11-10-samples-db %}/#the-command-line-to-generate-the-database).
+You can add or remove additional data items into your pan profile database using anvi'o [additional data tables subsystem]({% post_url anvio/2017-12-11-additional-data-tables %}).

 ## Displaying the pan genome